cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/stack-failover.md

 ### 1. Code

 [Clone your existing application](/{{page.collection}}/the-basics/stack-definition.html) to a different cloud vendor or data center, and set it into [maintenance mode]({% if page.collection == "maestro" %}/maestro/how-to-guides/deployment/service-network-configuration.html{% else %}/{{page.collection}}/tutorials/service-network-configuration.html{% endif %}) to prevent it from serving content.
-We highly recommend that you build a application with similar server specifications to your main application to avoid issues during a switch.
+We highly recommend that you build an application with similar server specifications to your main application to avoid issues during a switch.

 ### 2. Data